entur/ukur/functional_description.md

 There are two ways to create and maintain subscriptions in Ukur: a original json way and the standardized SIRI format with XML.
 The latter does not support subscriptions on to- and from-stops, but otherwise they are quite similar.
-Ukur is not intended to push messages directly to end-user clients, instead it is expected that the subscriber handles that with knowledge about what to push, how often etc. Also the subscriber should make sure that similar subscriptions to end-users result in only one subscription to Ukur.
+Ukur is not intended to push messages directly to end-user clients, instead it is expected that the subscriber handles that with knowledge about what to push, how often, etc. Also the subscriber should make sure that similar subscriptions to end-users result in only one subscription to Ukur.

-### Properitary JSON format
+### Proprietary JSON format

 To subscribe, **post** subscription data to https://{BASE_URL}/subscription as `application/json`.